MicrosoftDocs/quantum-docs/articles/includes/quickstart-qio-include-ms.md

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later in case you haven't already.
 1. Install [PIP](https://pip.pypa.io/en/stable/) and ensure you have **version 19.2 or higher**.
 1. Install the `azure-quantum` python package.
+If you already have a version of `azure-quantum` installed, use the `--upgrade` flag.

    ```Shell
    pip install --upgrade azure-quantum